Agile-IoT/agile-node-red-nodes/README.md

 After successful start the ``msg.payload`` of the output will the following string, if no error is thrown:
 ```
-msg.payload = "The device was successfully stopped"
+msg.payload = "The device was successfully started"
 ```